Probabilistic Variational Causal Approach in Observational Studies

-The main idea of our causal framework is the \textit{natural availability of changing} of the exposure/treatment variable.
-For instance, assume that we are going to measure the direct causal effect of the presence of a rare natural noise $N$ on the quality $Q$ of a certain type of photo.
+In our methodology, the aforementioned weights corresponding to the (hypothetical) interventional transition from \( x_i \) to \( x_j \), integrated with the degree \( d \), are referred to as the \uline{natural availability of changing} the exposure/treatment value of degree \( d \).
+For another example, assume that we are going to measure the direct causal effect of the presence of a natural noise $N$ on the quality $Q$ of a certain type of photo.
 Also, assume that $Q=g(N,\bm{\mathrm{O}})$, where $\bm{\mathrm{O}}$ denotes all other variables directly affecting $Q$.
-Then, in real world data $\P(N=1|\bm{\mathrm{o}})$ is a very low value due to the rarity of $N$.
+Also, assume that for each $\bm{\mathrm{O}}=\bm{\mathrm{o}}$, $N=1$ is very rare.
+Then, in real world data $\P(N=1|\bm{\mathrm{o}})$ is a very low value.
 Hence, this noise affects a photo rarely.
-Thus, we believe that $\P(N=1|\bm{\mathrm{o}})$ should affect the direct causal effect of $N$ on $Q$, since low values for $\P(N=1|\bm{\mathrm{o}})$ means lower noisy photos.
-Therefore, our sense of causality is built by an integration of the interventions $N=0$ and $N=1$, and the natural availability of changing $N=0$ to $N=1$ while keeping $\bm{\mathrm{O}}=\bm{\mathrm{o}}$ constant.
-However, if we consider the Pearl framework, the interventions $N=0$ and $N=1$ do not have anything to do with $\P(N=1|\bm{\mathrm{o}})$ (see Section \ref{Comparing our Framework to the Pearl Framework}).
-Consequently, we believe that there is an essential need for a generic causal framework capable of answering different types of causal questions.
+Thus, we need to incorporate $\P(N=1|\bm{\mathrm{o}})$ to calculate the direct causal effect of $N$ on $Q$, since low values for $\P(N=1|\bm{\mathrm{o}})$ means lower noisy photos.
+Therefore, our sense of causality is built by an integration of the interventions $N=0$ and $N=1$, along with the natural availability of changing $N=0$ to $N=1$ while keeping $\bm{\mathrm{O}}=\bm{\mathrm{o}}$.
+However, if we consider the Neyman-Rubin/Pearl framework, the interventions $N=0$ and $N=1$ do not have anything to do with $\P(N=1|\bm{\mathrm{o}})$ (see Section~\ref{Comparing our Framework to the Pearl Framework}).
+Consequently, we believe there is a crucial need for a generic causal methodology that can be integrated with the Neyman-Rubin/Pearl framework to address various types of causal questions.